+Othello Critical Essay by William Shakespeare - Introduction - Volume 53 - Shakespearean Criticism - Othello (Vol. 53) Literary Articles: The Role of Women in Othello: A Feminist Reading.
+William Shakespeare's "Othello” can be read from a feminist perspective.
 A feminist analysis of the play Othello allows us to judge the different social values and status of women in the Elizabethan society.
 Othello serves as an example to demonstrate the expectations of the Elizabethan patriarchal society, the practice of privileges in patriarchal marriages, and the suppression and restriction of femininity.
 According to Elizabethan or Shakespeare's society built upon Renaissance beliefs, women were meant only to marry.
+As their single occupation, marriage held massive responsibilities of house management and child rearing.

 Othello Navigator: Index of Themes and Motifs.
 GCSE Bitesize - Othello.
 Othello Symbolism, Imagery & Allegory.
 Othello Theme of Race.
 Othello is one of the first black heroes in English literature.
 A military general, he has risen to a position of power and influence.
 At the same time, however, his status as a black-skinned foreigner in Venice marks him as an outside and exposes him to some pretty overt racism, especially by his wife's father, who believes his daughter's interracial marriage can only be the result of Othello's trickery.
 Because the play portrays fears of miscegenation (the intermixing of races via marriage and/or sex), it's nearly impossible to talk about race in Othello without also discussing gender and sexuality.
 Try on an opinion or two, start a debate, or play the devil’s advocate.
+In Othello, Shakespeare creates a hero who is not a racist stereotype.

+Despite this, Shakespeare ultimately allows Othello to succumb to the subtle racism that surrounds him.
 Othello Theme of Gender.
 Gender relations are pretty antagonistic in Othello.
 Unmarried women are regarded as their fathers' property and the play's two marriages are marked by male jealousy and cruelty (both wives are murdered by their own husbands).
 Most male characters in Othello assume that all Venetian women are inherently promiscuous, which explains why female sexuality is a huge threat to men in the play.
 Othello is easily convinced his wife is cheating on him and feels emasculated and humiliated as a result.
 We should also note that it's impossible to discuss gender and sexuality without considering race – several characters in the play, including Othello, believe that black men sexually contaminate white women, which may partially explain why Othello sees his wife as soiled.
 Try on an opinion or two, start a debate, or play the devil’s advocate.

+Othello: Key Facts.
+Othello: Important Quotations Explained.
+Were I the Moor I would not be Iago.
 In following him I follow but myself; Heaven is my judge, not I for love and duty, But seeming so for my peculiar end.
 For when my outward action doth demonstrate The native act and figure of my heart In compliment extern, ’tis not long after But I will wear my heart upon my sleeve For daws to peck at.
 I am not what I am.
 (I.i.57–65) In this early speech, Iago explains his tactics to Roderigo.
 This speech exemplifies Iago’s cryptic and elliptical manner of speaking.
-My noble father, I do perceive here a divided duty.
-These words, which Desdemona speaks to her father before the Venetian senate, are her first of the play.
-Haply for I am black, And have not those soft parts of conversation That chamberers have; or for I am declined Into the vale of years—yet that’s not much— She’s gone.

-His career bridged the reigns of Elizabeth I (ruled 1558–1603) and James I (ruled 1603–1625), and he was a favorite of both monarchs.
+In 1582 he married an older woman, Anne Hathaway, and had three children with her.
+Around 1590 he left his family behind and traveled to London to work as an actor and playwright.
+Public and critical acclaim quickly followed, and Shakespeare eventually became the most popular playwright in England and part-owner of the Globe Theater.
 Shakespeare’s works were collected and printed in various editions in the century following his death, and by the early eighteenth century his reputation as the greatest poet ever to write in English was well established.
+In the absence of credible evidence to the contrary, Shakespeare must be viewed as the author of the thirty-seven plays and 154 sonnets that bear his name.
 Cartoon Shakespeare Othello, Twelfth Night, Macbeth and King Lear.
 Othello Translation: Modern Othello Ebook.
 Modern English Othello Ebook Sample: Act 2, Scene 3 Othello ended his meeting with Cassio by reminding him about the behaviour expected of a visiting army, particularly on an evening when there were going to be revellers on the streets.